 Your opportunities in Health Care Administration

-According to the U.S. Bureau of Labor Statistics, employment of medical and health services managers is expected to grow 22% from 2010 to 2020.* With the education you receive from Carrington College California, you will be prepared for an entry-level position managing manual and automated operations for the front office of a medical practice.
+According to the U.S. Bureau of Labor Statistics, employment for graduates in this field is expected to grow 22% from 2012 to 2022.* With the education you receive from Carrington College California, you will be prepared for an entry-level position managing manual and automated operations for the front office of a medical practice.
 Your career path can lead you to employment in a variety of health care environments, such as clinics, hospitals, residential care facilities and offices of health care professionals including doctors, dentists, optometrists and chiropractors.

 A step-by-step approach for building the skills you’ll need